The question about “how many keywords per page you should focus on?” keeps popping up, so I decided to write a blog post to answer it.

 If you use the same keywords on more than one page, then those pages will compete with each other in the search engine results pages (SERPs), which can reduce the rankings for all affected pages.
 Therefore, it’s best to never repeat a keyword in large quantities on another page.

 As Yoast describes it, “If you optimize posts or articles for similar search queries, they’re eating away at each other’s chances to rank.”
 Yoast goes on to say, “In that case, Google can’t distinguish which article should rank highest for a certain query.”

 An easy way to prevent keyword cannibalization is to keep track of which keywords you’re targeting on each page of your site.
 I do this in a simple Excel spreadsheet.
 I list the URL in column A and the associated keywords in column B. That way, I know which keywords I’ve already focused on so that I don’t write another article on the same topic or use those keywords in other blog posts.

 How Many Keywords Should Be On a Homepage?

-There should be three to four keywords on a homepage at a bare minimum.
-The homepage is like any other page on your site and should be treated the same way for SEO keyword purposes.
-So target three to four keywords on the homepage to get the most SEO benefit.
+There should be three to four keywords on a homepage at a bare minimum to get the most SEO benefit.
+The homepage is like any other page on your site and should be treated the same way for SEO keyword purposes by including several closely related keywords.

 The easiest way to add more keywords to your homepage is to write longer content.
-As I’ve written about before, content is important for SEO.
+As I’ve written about this topic before, content is important for SEO.

 Many people treat their homepage as a visual selling piece and don’t include many words on the page.
 While this may look good from a design standpoint, it can harm your SEO and keyword rankings for the homepage because search engine can’t find many words to associate the content with.